lisatwyw/carnet/SAS/quantile_regress.md

 run;
 ```

+- hold everything constant, the plot allows us to see...
+- x axis is the range of baby weight

 Observations:

 1. sex: boys tend to weigh more
   - difference in baby sex is more pronounced for heavier baby boys (150g for boys vs 60 girls)

 2. martial status: not married on left-hand side

+3. race: black mother; constant vs curved slopes
+  - ```-200 grams``` in black mothers

+## Caveats

+- Continuous values work; does not work for binary outcomes (since 90th percentile of binary variable makes little sense)
+- Counts should work

 ### Remedies when central tendency assumption is invalid